 The Northern Busway project is the first dedicated busway infrastructure in New Zealand.
 The Northern Busway system consists of a public transport network of five busway stations, linked by a 6.2km two-way road for buses running alongside the Northern Motorway from Constellation Drive to Esmonde Road, then continuing in a 2.5km single bus lane to the Auckland Harbour Bridge and into Auckland City.
 Buses travelling on the busway are able to bypass general traffic, especially during the morning and afternoon peak travel times.

-Locations of the busway stations and Park and Ride facilities are as follows:
+Locations of the Hibiscus Coast and Northern Busway stations are as follows:

 - Sunnynook busway station is just north of Sunnynook Rd, on the eastern side of the motorway.